fduckart/uh-python3-ldap/README.md

 The program demonstrates how to do a simple LDAP search of the University of Hawaii LDAP service.

-Note: You must specify your special DN and its password.<br/>
+You must specify your Special DN and its password.
-The example run of the program uses the 'filedrop' special DN, but the value of the password has been removed from the checked-in code.
+The example run of the program used the 'filedrop' special DN, but the account values have been removed from the checked-in code.

 The use of the special DN will also require the ability to pass through the UH firewall.

 **Technology**